AdobeDocs/mix-modeler.en/help/harmonize-data/overview.md

 1. Select ![DataSearch](../assets/icons/DataCheck.svg) **[!UICONTROL Harmonized datasets]** from the left rail.

 1. Select **[!UICONTROL Harmonized Data]** from the top bar.
-You see a recap of your harmonized data based on the fields, dataset rules, marketing touchpoints and conversions you have defined.
+Aa recap of your harmonized data is shown based on the fields, dataset rules, marketing touchpoints and conversions you have defined.

     1. To redefine the period on which the recap of harmonized data is based, enter a date range for **[!UICONTROL Date range]** or use ![Calendar](../assets/icons/Calendar.svg) to select a data range.